Child and adolescent mental health service (CAMHS) referrals

 The CAMHS LD team welcomes referrals for children and young people (CYP) who:

-• Have mental health difficulties or significant behaviours that challenge that cannot be supported by more universal services
+- Have mental health difficulties or significant behaviours that challenge and cannot be supported by more universal services

 Additionally, we accept referrals for CYP who attend Ealing Local Authority Special schools, which are Mandeville, John Chilton, Castlebar, Spring Hallow, Belvue and St Ann’s.